Dretch/monomer-flatpak-example/README.md

 - **Q. Why do we need a patched cabal-flatpak?**
 - **A.** The patches make cabal-flatpak include library executables (alex, happy, c2hs) into the Flatpak manifest.
 The author will try and get this change upstreamed.
 - **Q. Can portals be tested without building the Flatpak?**
 - **A.** Yes!
-The portal APIs work from regular executables, so long as Flatpak is installed.
+The portal APIs work from regular executables, so long as your desktop environment supports portals.

 ## Gotchas
 - Flatpak is Linux only, whereas Monomer itself also works on Windows and MacOS.